aweymo/VRAF_RC.2/index.md

 - template: 2-column-text
   block: two-column-1
   col_1:
-    content: I was awarded a grant from the Visual Resources Association Foundation to partner with the Tacoma Public Library's Northwest Room, to help digitize the 500,000+ item Richards Collection, a repository of the commercial photography studio active in the Puget Sound <span class="s1">from</span> 1921 to 1980.
+    content: In September 2021, I was awarded a grant from the Visual Resources Association Foundation to partner with the Tacoma Public Library's Northwest Room, to help digitize the 500,000+ item Richards Collection, a repository of the commercial photography studio active in the Puget Sound <span class="s1">from</span> 1921 to 1980.
 The goal of the grant was to help digitize what was regarded as a "dark archive," and focus on better representing Tacoma's historical BIPOC community.
     headline: ''
     slug: ''
   col_2: